 Open space is being provided throughout the development.
-The open space area will be about 19.8 acres in size, which includes a 7.51 City Park.
+The open space area will be about 12.29 acres in size.
 The open space areas that run through the site will be landscaped and have pathways.
-Benches along the paths can be provided as well.
+As shown on the Open Space Plan, the on-site open space areas have the potential to provide amenities such as benches, pedestrian pathways, gazebos, play areas and picnic tables.
+See Sheet EX1.
+The final open space amenities will be determined prior to the PUD Final Plan approval and outlined on the PUD Final Plan.

-The 7.51 acre proposed City Park is located adjacent to the PUD.
-The park will provide recreational opportunities to the residents within the PUD/SUB.
+There is a proposed 7.51-acre City Park that will be located adjacent to the PUD.
+The park will provide recreational opportunities to the residents within the PUD/SUB as well as the on-site open space areas.